 Faculty, Professional & Scientific, Merit Supervisory Exempt Staff, and Merit Confidential: Adjustments to the amount of insurance and/or the rate paid for the insurance that are due to a change in age or budgeted salary will generally adjust annually on January 1st.

 Merit Staff: The amount of insurance and the rate paid for the insurance will adjust monthly, reflecting a change in age or budgeted salary.

 The Internal Revenue Service (IRS) has determined that if an employer allows employees access to life insurance in excess of $50,000, the amount in excess of $50,000 has a value to the employee and is taxable.

-- 2015 Life and Disability Insurance Booklet (pdf)
+- 2018 Supplemental Life Insurance Booklet (pdf)

 - Beneficiary Designation Form (pdf)

 - Life Conversion Policy Application (pdf)

 - Continuation of Life Insurance Information (pdf)

 - Principal Financial Group VTL Insurance Exit Form (pdf)

 - Supplemental Life Portability Application (pdf)